April 2026

 AIME 2024+2025 0.119 0.068 +0.051 +75.6% +4.72 20

 The two benchmarks sample different difficulty regimes.
 MATH500 is near-saturated for thinking (pass@3 = 1.000 on the stratified slice).
-AIME is not; thinking solves 73% per sample.
-If the diversity effect were an artifact of both models converging on the same easy answers, the result would shrink on the harder benchmark.
-It doesn't; the relative effect size is essentially identical.
+AIME is harder; thinking solves 73% per sample.
+If both models were converging on the same easy answers, the diversity lift would shrink on AIME.
+It stays at the same scale.

 Panel's traces are roughly 1,400 characters on AIME against thinking's 11,300.
 Thinking writes about 8× as much text per sample.
 Panel achieves its diversity lift in one-eighth the token budget.
 Per character, the spread is about 6× wider.
-The scaffold is not more diverse because it is longer; it is more divergent at every length.
+The scaffold is more divergent at every length.

 DBSCAN check